zpzim/SCAMP/README.md

 * Information forthcoming, but the scripts we used to scale out the algorithm are included in the aws/ directory

 # TODOs (Contributors welcome):
-* Cleanup codebase, add linting and additional compile-time code health checks (maybe via clang-tidy)
+* Cleanup codebase, improve integration testing
-* Get better test infrastructure in place, add automated unit/integration testing.
 * Add an optimized CPU code path to this framework, we have optimized code [here](https://github.com/kavj/matrixProfile)
 * Add documentation for and improve the general usability of the distributed portion of the framework, ease of use and portability would be great